-From the Roßtrappe you can see how massively the Bode river has worked its way through the granite rocks of the Harz and today forms the Bode Valley here, which is sometimes called the German Grand Canyon.
-In the valley there are wonderful hiking trails from Treseburg to Thale that will completely meet your expectations of the Harz Mountains.
-There are rapids, whirlpools and the fast river.
-If you walk along the ten kilometers from Treseburg, at the end you will have the opportunity to take a cable car to the Hexentanzplatz or the Roßtrappe.
+From the Roßtrappe, you can see how massively the Bode river has carved its way through the granite rocks of the Harz and now forms the Bode Valley, which is sometimes referred to as the German Grand Canyon.
+There are wonderful hiking trails in the valley from Treseburg to Thale that will meet all your expectations of the Harz.

 Thale – Taking the cable car to the witches

 Once upon a time, in pre-Christian times, witches were said to have gathered here every year on April 30 for Walpurgis Night and danced around the fire.
 Whether this is true is not entirely clear.
 But on April 30, it is still celebrated with many costumed people.
 And even otherwise, both Hexentanzplatz (“Witches’ Dance Square”) and the Roßtrappe offer a breathtaking view.
 From the Roßtrappe, a beautiful princess is said to have once jumped from the cliff on a white steed.
 Her pursuer Bodo fell into the river, which is therefore called Bode.
 A hoof-like imprint actually exists.
 Take a cable car to the Hexentanzplatz (round trip 7 euros) or the chairlift to the Roßtrappe (round trip 4.50 euros).